3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 $ sudo mount /dev/mmcblk0p9 /mnt
 ```
 Note: Do not mount and access other partitions on the eMMC unless you are an expert.
-The bootloader and other binary files necessary for correct operation are stored in the eMMC and if they are removed or changed your board may become “bricked”, in which case all your data will be lost and you will need to follow the process in [Section 4: Board Recovery](#section-4) to reload the HiKey software.
+The bootloader and other binary files necessary for correct operation are stored in the eMMC and if they are removed or changed your board may become “bricked”, in which case all your data will be lost and you will need to follow the process in [Board Recovery](#section-4) to reload the HiKey software.

 ### Android Open Source Project (AOSP)
 Instructions about installing AOSP on HiKey are described in [this Section above](#section-2).